 Skip to content

-Custom Software · for Insurance
+Custom software development · Insurance

 Insurance carriers and brokerages run on legacy systems — most core policy admin, claims, and underwriting platforms in DACH and the broader EU were architected 15–30 years ago and have grown layers of integrations on top.
 The result is a sector where data lives in 8–15 systems per business unit, where analytics runs through Excel exports and weekly reports, and where every new product launch waits 6–12 months for IT bandwidth.
 The decision-makers are typically risk-averse for good regulatory reasons (BaFin, EIOPA, Solvency II) but increasingly under board-level pressure to modernise.
 The buying pattern: cautious vendor selection, long procurement cycles, but real budget once trust is established and a small win has been shipped.